-There are a number of dietary supplements with potential to elp in the treatment of DN.
-Some of the most promising are acetyl-L-carnitine, alpha lipoic acid, benfotiamin, gamma linolenic acid and methylcobalamin.
+There are a number of dietary supplements with the potential to help in the treatment of DN.
+Some of the most promising are acetyl-L-carnitine, alpha lipoic acid, benfotiamin, gamma-linolenic acid and methylcobalamin.

 Acetyl-L-carnitine (ALC) is a form of the amino acid L-carnitine.
 Both have similar roles in helping to transport fat into muscle cells where it can be burned for energy.
 Also, the “acetyl” part of ALC helps produce the acetylcholine, a brain chemical, which is required for various mental functions.
 ALC occurs naturally in the brain, liver and kidneys.

 ALC has been shown to be deficient in diabetics.4 In double-blind research, type 1 or type 2 diabetics with peripheral neuropathy experienced improved symptoms after taking 1500–3000 mg ALC daily in divided doses for a year.
 ALC seems to increase nerve fibers, regenerate clusters of nerve fibers, and improve sensations.
 In patients who have pain as the most significant symptoms, taking ALC 1000 mg two to three times daily also decreases neuropathy-related pain within six months of beginning treatment.
 Lower doses (500 mg three times daily) do not seem to reduce pain.
 ALC also seems more likely to be effective for reducing pain in patients with a shorter duration of diabetes and patients with poorly-controlled type 2 diabetes.5,6,7,8 In research, the best response was associated with using 1,000 mg ALC, three times daily.